-14 best aviation museums around the world
+World's best aviation museums

 Retired air force officers, who have stories and personal anecdotes to share, guide the museum tours.

-12. Royal Flying Doctor Service Museum
+Royal Flying Doctor Service Museum, Alice Springs, Australia

-The Royal Flying Doctor Service (RFDS) museum is housed inside what was once the RFDS radio house.
+The Royal Flying Doctor Service museum is housed inside what was once the organization's radio house.

-Visitors can peer inside a Pilatus PC12, the aircraft used by the service.
+Visitors can peer inside a Pilatus PC-12, the aircraft used by the service.
 There's also a display of historic radios and medical equipment.

 In the 70-seat theater, visitors hear amazing stories of survival from those who've been visited by the flying doctors.

-Note: This story was originally published in 2014 and has been updated and expanded.